 Irritable Bowel Syndrome (IBS) is a common condition that affects the large intestine and digestive system.
 IBS is also known as irritable colon, mucous colitis, and spastic colitis.
-IBS is usually a condition that you will need to manage long-term.
+Therefore IBS is usually a condition that you will need to manage long-term.

 Causes of IBS

-The exact cause of IBS isn’t known.
+According to IBS Specialised Doctors the exact cause of IBS isn’t known.
 Some of the factors that play a role include:

 Symptoms of IBS

 IBS symptoms and signs may vary in severity and duration from person to person.

 Some people do have continuous symptoms.
 Women may tend to have more during menstruation.

 Few therapies that are consisted of the best treatment of IBS

 - Cognitive Behavioral Therapy: A talk therapy focused on modifying negative thoughts and emotional responses associated with psychological distress.